dhcgn/iot-ephemeral-value-store/README.md

 I want to share sensor readings from my home with other devices or on the web.
 This should be done using a service with a very simple and easy http interface, but secure by design.

+Very simple and easy means in this context:

+- Should work simple IoT devices
+- Only HTTP GET
+- KeyPair is very easy to generate with standard tool or with online generators

 ### A example using a shelly temperature sensor

 1. Obtain a key pair for upload and download as http links (these keys are linked together, but you can share the Download-Key with compromise the Upload-Key.)